Dharmapatni (1987 film): Plot

 Inspector Prasanna (Suman) is a sincere police officer who can't bear activities of anti-social evildoers.
 Prasanna fell in love with his sub-inspector Vidya (Bhanu Priya).
 D. J. (Tatineni Prasad), a local rowdy, is the right hand to ex-minister Narasimha Murthy (Nutan Prasad).
-Hence an issue arises between Prasanna and D. J. on grabbing the land of labor.
-Bose Babu (Rajendra Prasad) is a union leader of the labor, brother-in-law to Vidya opposes D. J. Narasimha Murthy, with his political influence, implicates Bose Babu in a murder case.
-The rest of the story is how Prasanna & Vidya faced Narasimha Murthy and saved Bose Babu.
+An issue arises between Prasanna and D. J. on grabbing the land of labor.
+Bose Babu (Rajendra Prasad), who is a union leader of the labor and brother-in-law to Vidya, opposes D. J. Narasimha Murthy uses his political influence to implicate Bose Babu in a murder case.
+The rest of the story is how Prasanna and Vidya face Murthy and saved Bose Babu.